 Contractual: Describe goods and services that the applicant plans to acquire through a contract with a vendor.
 Also describe any sub-awards to non-profit partners that will help carry out the program activities.

-Other Direct Costs: Describe other costs directly associated with the program, which do not fit in the other categories.
+Other Direct Costs: Describe other costs directly associated with the program that do not fit in the other categories.
 For example, shipping costs for materials and equipment or applicable taxes.
 All “Other” or “Miscellaneous” expenses must be itemized and explained.

 Indirect Costs: These are costs that cannot be linked directly to the program activities, such as overhead costs needed to help keep the organization operating.
-If your organization has a Negotiated Indirect Cost Rate (NICRA) and includes NICRA charges in the budget, attach a copy of your latest NICRA.
+If the applicant organization has a NICRA and includes NICRA charges in the budget, a copy of the latest NICRA should be attached as a PDF.
 Organizations that have never had a NICRA may request indirect costs of 15% of Modified Total Direct Costs as defined in 2 CFR 200.1.

-“Cost Sharing” refers to contributions from the organization or other entities other than the U.S. Embassy.
+“Cost Sharing” refers to contributions from the organization or entities other than the OSA.
 It also includes in-kind contributions such as volunteers’ time and donated venues.

 Alcoholic Beverages: Please note that award funds cannot be used for alcoholic beverages.